tobermory/RTX-make-gcc/README.md

 	...
 ```

-The applications are now ready to be built, and we haven't edit ANY
+The applications are now ready to be built, and we haven't edit any
 RTX sources.
 The default make target in the apps directory builds a
 .bin file for each application, ready to be flashed to a target board: